 Here’s the Vietnam Railway Map with all the train stations plotted along the route.

 Vietnam night train from Nha Trang to Da Nang

 20:30 – 6:45 (10 hours and 15 minutes)

-And hard sleeper pretty much says what it is, hard to sleep.
+And a hard sleeper train in Vietnam pretty much says what it is, hard to sleep.

 On both trips I wore soft trousers and a t-shirt.
 No chance of any big reveals if I wriggled in my sleep and it was respectful enough for me and my cabin mates.